FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/testing.rst

                     port: 8080
                     config_file: /etc/varnish/your-config.vcl

-.. seealso:: :doc:`test configuration </reference/configuration/test>`.
+.. seealso:: The complete reference for the configuration for testing is in the :doc:`test configuration </reference/configuration/test>` section.

 The custom ``@clearCache`` PHPUnit annotation will start the proxy server (if it was not yet running) and clear any previously cached content.
 This